enriquepablo/modus_ponens/README.md

 for any of the systems.
-In fact, in the case of modus\_ponens the above graph can be taken as evidence that the cost does not depend on the number of facts, since for each trial with more rules, the number of facts increased accordingly.
+In fact, in the case of modus\_ponens the above graph can be taken as evidence that the cost does not depend on the number of facts, since the number of facts increases with th number of rules.

 The next results show the effect that increasing the total number of rules had on the cost of adding a new rule.
 Again, in CLIPS the cost seems to increase continuously,